junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

   Aggregators, learns statistically close to nothing about the measurements of honest Clients.

-Previous approaches that attempt to achieve these properties either only implement an approximate verification of Client measurements, or incur a high communication overhead between Client and Aggregators.
-This document outlines a proposal of a new VDAF that enables more efficient and accurate secure aggregation that conforms to the VDAF protocol {{!VDAF=I-D.draft-irtf-cfrg-vdaf-05}}.

-The VDAF protocol explicitly introduces a Prio3 scheme {{Section 7 of !VDAF}}, which can support various types of aggregated statistics and can verify certain properties of Client measurements.
-This document aims to extend the Prio3 scheme to support aggregating real number vectors with bounded L2-norm, specifically from the following aspects:
+This document aims to extend the Prio3 scheme {{Section 7 of !VDAF}} to support aggregating real number vectors with bounded L2-norm, specifically from the following aspects:

 * A new type of joint randomness agreed between Client and Aggregators, that supports the computation of "wraparound protocol" in PINE VDAF.
 We denote it as "wraparound joint randomness".

-* A new "Fully Linear Proof (FLP)" system that incorporates the "wraparound joint randomness" and supports PINE as a new VDAF.
+* A "Fully Linear Proof (FLP)" system that incorporates the "wraparound joint randomness" and supports PINE as a VDAF.

 # Conventions and Definitions